harding/bitcoinops.github.io/_includes/specials/policy/en/01-why-mempool.md

 a transaction originates from as well as which node may be responsible for confirming it.
 Someone wishing to censor particular entities may target miners, popular exchanges, or other centralized submission services, but it would be difficult to block anything completely.

+The
-The general availability of unconfirmed transactions also helps minimize the entrance cost of becoming a block producer - someone who is dissatisfied with the transactions being selected (or excluded) may start mining immediately.
+general availability of unconfirmed transactions also helps minimize the entrance cost of becoming a block producer - someone who is dissatisfied with the transactions being selected (or excluded) may start mining immediately.
+Treating each node as an equal candidate for transaction broadcast avoids giving any miner privileged access to transactions and their fees.

 In summary, a mempool is an extremely useful cache that allows nodes to distribute the costs of block download and validation over time,